Municipalities of Macedonia

 Updates:

 ISO 3166-2 Newsletter Number I-9 was published on 2007-11-28.
-It assigns numeric ISO codes to the municipalities, superseding the former alphabetic codes.
-The old codes were the same as the HASC codes listed below, with hyphens rather than periods as delimiters.
+It assigns numeric ISO codes to the municipalities, superseding the former alphabetic codes as in ISO 3166-2 Newsletter I-8, published on 2007-04-17.
+Those can all be derived from the HASC codes by replacing periods with hyphens as delimiters.

 FIPS 10-4 Change Notice 11, dated 2006-07-11, has dropped "The Former Republic of" from the name of the country.
 According to FIPS, it is now simply Macedonia.